jbraeuer/nexus-oss-rpms/NEXUS2.md

 # Requirements

-- To build the RPM:
+To build the RPM:
 - rpm-build
- - wget
+- curl
 - tar
 - gz

-- To run Nexus:
+To run Nexus:
 - Any JDK/JRE (Oracle or OpenJDK) 1.7 or 1.8 installed (it is not
   included as dependency because CentOS 7 does not provide a virtual package for Java).

 # How to build